samirsalman/node_firebase_notification_schedule/README.md

 ## How to use it

-You can clone the repository, configure your firebase project and add a service account to use Firebase Push Notification and then add the file to cloned project directory.
+You can clone the repository, configure your firebase project and add a service account to use Firebase Push Notification and then add the file to cloned project directory and add the path to **./api/routes/news.js** file where you find `<YOUR SERVICE ACCOUNT KEY FILE>` .
 You can follow this tutorial:

 <a href="https://firebase.google.com/docs/admin/setup">Firebase admin SDK tutorial</a>